mdn/content/files/en-us/web/api/window/open/index.md

 > **Warning:** These features are kept only for backward compatibility.
 > In modern browsers (Firefox 76 or newer, Google Chrome, Safari, Chromium Edge), the
 > following features are just a condition for whether to open popup or not.
-See [popup condition](#popup_condition) section.
+See the [popup condition](#popup_condition) section.

 The following features control the visibility of each UI parts, these features can also be set to `yes` or `1`, or just be present to be on.
 Set them to `no` or `0`, or in most